dogsheep/apple-notes-to-sqlite/README.md

     apple-notes-to-sqlite notes.db --stop-after 10

+To dump the notes to standard output out as newline-delimited JSON, rather than saving them to a database, use the `--dump` option:

+    apple-notes-to-sqlite --dump

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: